Skip to content

 cd dynamiqs

-We strongly recommend that you create a virtual environment to install the project dependencies.
-You can then install the library (in editable mode) with all its dependencies:
+• If you use pip, we strongly recommend creating a virtual environment to install the project dependencies.
+You can then install the library in editable mode:

 pip install -e ".[dev]"